Saint-Dizier – Robinson Air Base

 Saint-Dizier-Robinson Air Base (Base aérienne 113 Saint-Dizier) is a front-line French Air and Space Force (Armée de l'air et de l'espace) fighter aircraft base located approximately 4 km west of Saint-Dizier, in the Haute-Marne department of the Champagne-Ardenne region in northeastern France.

-The airport is at an elevation of 458 ft above mean sea level.
+The base is at an elevation of 458 ft above mean sea level.
 It has one runway designated 11/29 with an asphalt surface measuring 2412 × 45 m.